sonatype-nexus-community/nexus-development-guides/docs/format-plugin.md

 | ProxyHandler              | Adds common proxy functionality and makes use of the ProxyFacet for caching assets. |

 ## Proxy Facet
-The stock proxy handler relies on a format-specific Proxy Facet Implementation for fetching, manipulating and storing requested packages and metadata.
+The stock proxy handler relies on a format-specific Proxy Facet implementation for fetching, manipulating and storing requested packages and metadata.

 Create a Proxy Facet implementation for the Foo format.
 Extending ProxyFacetSupport removes a lot of the http request